Veridise/veridise-docs/vanguard/custom-detectors/howto.md

 external call.

 :::tip
-To also list the parameters are involved (rather than only checking that there is one), combine the `EXISTS` into the overall `FIND`.
+To also output the function parameters that are involved (rather than only checking that there is one), combine the `EXISTS` into the overall `FIND`.
 ```paql
 FIND
   ...,